 10. Psychiatric Disabilities : A psychiatric disability (or mental illness) can develop at any age and is often not apparent to other people.
 Psychiatric disabilities are often the most misunderstood disabilities in the community, and peoples’ attitudes may be based on prejudice and myth (e.g. schizophrenics are potentially violent).

 11. Autism Spectrum Disorder(ASD) : is the name for a group of developmental disorders.
 ASD includes a wide range, “a spectrum,” of symptoms, skills, and levels of disability.
 People with ASD often have these characteristics: Ongoing social problems that include difficulty communicating and interacting with others.

 12. Poliomyelitis or called as Polio : is a viral disease that destroys the nerve cells present in the spinal cord causing paralysis of some parts of the body or causing muscle weakness.
-It is a contagious disease affecting the nervous system and is caused by poliovirus.
+It is a contagious disease affecting the nervous system and is caused by the poliovirus.
 Poliovirus can also be transmitted from one person to another through the fecal matter.
 It even spreads through contaminated foods.
-The virus mainly affects the children within the age of 5.
-The body parts which are infected by this disease are legs, neck, head.
-There is no any cure for polio; hence it has to be prevented by taking polio vaccine in the early age.
+The virus mainly affects children within the age of 5.
+The body parts which are infected by this disease are the legs, neck, head.
+There is no cure for polio; hence it has to be prevented by taking the polio vaccine at an early age.